Advanced Liver transplant in India with highest success rates | Liver transplant cost in India

 The entire liver is taken from a recently deceased donor and used to replace the damaged liver of the recipient.
 This is the most commonly used method; however, the list of recipients is long and it is an anxious wait.

-The liver from a living donor is taken out and given to the receipt.
+The liver from a living donor is taken out and given to the recipient.
 This method is mostly opted for; however, the mandate is to find a donor match.

 The entire liver is taken from the deceased individual, split, and given to two recipients.
 This method benefits not one but two patients.